imrickysu/ZYNQ-Custom-Board-Bring-Up-Guide/README.md

 This is a guide for bringing up custom ZYNQ boards.
 It covers test sequence, test method, common error situations and code and project that can help to investigate a bring-up problem.

+Note: This guide assumes developers are famaliar with Vivado and SDK.
+For more info about Vivado/SDK tutorials, please refer to [UG940](http://www.xilinx.com/support/documentation/sw_manuals/xilinx2013_4/ug940-vivado-tutorial-embedded-design.pdf).

 This document is under development.
 Please feel free to fork and pull.

 ## Power